stevedonovan/lapp/readme.md

 ## Codegen

-A criticism of this implementation is that it isn't very strongly typed; it is up to the programmer to use the correct `get_<type>` accessor for the flag, and spelling mistakes are fatal at run-time.
+A criticism of this approach is that it isn't very strongly typed; it is up to the programmer to use the correct `get_<type>` accessor for the flag, and spelling mistakes are fatal at run-time.
 To get the boilerplate correct, there is a tool in the 'src/bin' folder called `lapp-gen`.
 In the examples folder